-Milazzo was also able to pursue a project with DureX that would help him reduce the amount of warehouse space required for a volume of large, bulky products in inventory.
+Milazzo was also able to pursue a project with DureX that would help him reduce the amount of warehouse space required for large, bulky HVAC products in inventory.

-"Many of our sheet metal components are basically like a box, so they take up a lot of dead air space," explained Milazzo.
+"Many of our sheet metal components are basically like a box, so they take up a lot of dead airspace," explained Milazzo.
 "If you have hundreds of them, you're paying a lot of money to store them."

-Durex developed a "knockdown" box that could be stored flat until final finishing and assembly.
+DureX developed a "knock-down" box that could be stored flat until final finishing and assembly.
 This would allow 50 or 60 components to be stored in the same space that normally fit about 12.

-"That is going to make a big difference, because that saves a lot of space, which, in a warehouse, translates into money," said Milazzo, adding that it also provides him with a competitive edge over his much larger competitors.
+"That is going to make a big difference, because that saves a lot of space, which in a warehouse translates into money," said Milazzo, adding that it also provides him with a competitive edge over his much larger competitors.

-Milazzo said it's extremely important to have a collaborative relationship with the metal parts supplier.
-This includes working from prototype through product development.
+He said it's extremely important to have a good, collaborative relationship with metal parts suppliers.
+This includes working from the prototype phase through product development.

-"It's very integral the way that I work with them to design each and every component that they do make," said Milazzo.
-"It's a very good cooperation that exists between our company, our engineering, our research and development, and their inhouse engineers."
+"It's very integral the way that I work with them to design each and every component that they do make," Milazzo said.
+"It's a very good cooperation that exists between our company, our engineering, our research and development and their in-house engineers."